Try These 12 Things with Your New Telescope

-If you have a DSLR or astroimaging camera, give imaging a try by attaching it to your telescope.
-To use a DSLR, you will need a few additional accessories, which can be found here.
-For astroimaging cameras, make sure you download the appropriate software so you can view via your computer.
+If you have a DSLR or astroimaging camera, try attaching it to your telescope.
+To use a DSLR, you will need a few basic accessories, which you can find here.
 For information on how to attach a camera to your telescope, watch Product Manager Lance Lucero’s demonstration here.

-Challenge yourself: If you have either a DSLR or an astroimaging camera, set your eyes on imaging a planet or a deep sky object like the Orion Nebula.
-If you have both a DSLR and an astroimaging camera, image the same object with each camera and determine which one provides the best results for you.
+Challenge yourself: If you have either a DSLR or an astroimaging camera, point it toward a planet or a deep-sky object like the Orion Nebula.
+If you have both a DSLR and an astroimaging camera, image the same object with each camera and determine which one provides the best results.